JesseAllardice/JesseAllardice.github.io/about.md

 permalink: /about/
 ---

-# About Jesse Allardice

-I am a machine learning researcher with a strong academic background in Physics and a PhD from the University of Cambridge.
-My research involved building analytical models of quantum phenomena for efficient solar-energy generation.
-As a result of the novel research, I developed patents for next-generation electronics which I helped put into production with a [commercial partner](https://www.cambridgephoton.com/), resulting in a multi-million dollar company valuation.

-## Current Research
+## About Me

-I am currently a machine learning researcher at Apple, working on multimodal foundation models, image and video generation, and pretraining science for large language models.
-My research focuses on advancing the state of the art in AI systems, with particular emphasis on how models learn from and generate visual content.
+I'm an AI researcher at Apple specializing in multimodal foundation models, image and video generation, and large language model pretraining.
+My work focuses on pushing the boundaries of how AI systems learn from and generate visual content, drawing on rigorous scientific methodologies and mathematical skills developed through my physics background.

+## Research Focus

+My current research centers on advancing multimodal AI systems at Apple, where I work on fundamental questions in multimodal foundation models.
+I'm particularly interested in modeling visual modalities such as video and using empirical models to inform pretraining design decisions.

-Previously, I was part of Apple's inaugural [AI residency program](https://machinelearning.apple.com/updates/aiml-residency-program-application), where I was embedded in the Siri natural language understanding team.
-During this time, I gained extensive experience developing and deploying machine learning software in production environments, focusing on fine-tuned large language models for natural language generation and data augmentation.
+Previously, as part of Apple's inaugural [AI residency program](https://machinelearning.apple.com/updates/aiml-residency-program-application), I was embedded with the Siri natural language understanding team, where I developed and deployed fine-tuned language models for natural language generation and synthetic data generation in production environments.

-## Academic Background
+## Scientific Approach

-Whilst at Cambridge, I participated in the highly selective [Schmidt Data Science Residency](https://www.cst.cam.ac.uk/news/schmidt-data-science-course-scores-hit); the programme featured hands-on training, led by industry experts, with a focus on applying the latest in cutting-edge AI tools and libraries to [scientific endeavours](https://acceleratescience.github.io//2021/07/08/JesseAllardice-ML-for-solar-tech).
-Subsequently, I provided data science training to upskill analysts at FTSE 100 companies with residency coordinators at [Cambridge Spark](https://www.cambridgespark.com/) and founded a start-up that leveraged deep learning techniques to infer [exercise-actions](https://github.com/JesseAllardice/Action-Recognition) purely from a webcam.
+My research methodology is deeply influenced by my training in mathematical physics.
+I bring the same analytical rigor I used to model quantum phenomena: building first-principles theoretical frameworks, designing controlled experiments, and deriving insights from mathematical analysis to understanding AI systems.
+This physics-trained intuition for complex systems, probabilistic reasoning, and emergent behavior has proven invaluable in tackling fundamental questions in machine learning.

+During my PhD at Cambridge, I developed analytical models for quantum systems that led to patented next-generation electronics, which I helped commercialize with [Cambridge Photon Technology](https://www.cambridgephoton.com/), resulting in a multi-million dollar company valuation.
+This experience taught me how to bridge theoretical research with practical impact, an approach I now apply to AI research.

-## Industry Experience
+## Technical Experience

-To further my experience in applying machine learning methods to real-world data, I completed a [Faculty.ai](https://faculty.ai/) fellowship project with [Upside Saving](https://www.upsidesaving.com/), a fintech start-up on a mission to help people save money.
-I implemented natural language processing and deep learning techniques to translate the language of "open banking" into more structured, usable data.
-In addition to setting the groundwork for future data science projects at Upside, my work unlocked access to a new data insights market, valued at £1Bn globally.
+My AI research spans **multimodal foundation models, computer vision, NLP, and robotics/autonomy systems**.
+I've applied these across domains: implementing NLP for fintech at [Upside Saving](https://www.upsidesaving.com/), developing computer vision for [exercise recognition](https://github.com/JesseAllardice/Action-Recognition), and working on autonomous systems.

+My PhD work at Cambridge on quantum phenomena in solar energy systems led to patents and commercialization with [ambridge Photon Technology](https://www.cambridgephoton.com/), creating multi-million dollar value.
+I participated in the [Schmidt Data Science Residency](https://www.cst.cam.ac.uk/news/schmidt-data-science-course-scores-hit) and trained analysts at FTSE 100 companies with [Cambridge Spark](https://www.cambridgespark.com/).

 ## Research Philosophy

-*"Artificial intelligence is revolutionising how humans and machines interact.
-Through my research I have been able to build technologies with the aim of benefitting us all."*

-My work spans from fundamental research in quantum physics to applied machine learning in industry, always with a focus on creating technology that has real-world impact and benefits society.
+Impactful AI research requires understanding systems at a fundamental level.
+My physics training provides intuition for complex systems and emergent behavior, enabling me to design experiments and mathematical frameworks that capture essential AI dynamics.
+I aim to contribute foundational insights that advance theoretical understanding while creating technology that benefits society.